 Matt Theobald returns to his alma mater, as he was announced as the head coach of the Hanover College football program prior to the start of the 2016 season.
-The 2019 campaign will be his fourth at the helm for the Panthers.
+The 2020 campaign will be his fifth at the helm for the Panthers.

 In his first season at Hanover, Theobald guided the Panthers to their most wins in the past three seasons, going 4-6.
 The Panthers also recorded a 4-4 mark in the Heartland Collegiate Athletic Conference, giving the team its first conference winning percentage of .500 or better since 2013.
 The Blue and Red finished in a tie for fifth in the HCAC, improving two spots from the team’s projected finish in the coaches’ preseason poll.